OSCELOT/MyMessages/README.md

 Bruce Tenison gave written permission to update - Thank You Bruce!

-The unm-unmmymessages2019.war (version 2.3.4-3600.2019) is the WAR file for Blackboard Learn SaaS 3600 (Original Experience only).

-Updates included in unm-unmmymessages2019.war (version 2.3.4-3600.2019):

-bb-manifest-pt_BR.properties - added Portuguese (Brazil) language (Thanks to Diego Roberto de Sousa for translation)

-bb-manifest.xml - Require 3600.0.0 (or higher) to install

-b2-context (Basic support functions for Building Blocks) - Using version 1.9.00 (Thanks to SPV Software Products for maintaining on OSCELOT)

-Rebuild with Java 11 and 3600.0.0 Blackboard Java APIs

 The unm-unmmymessages2017.war (version 2.3.1-q4.2017) is the WAR file for Blackboard Learn Q4 2018, Q2 2018, or Q4 2017 (Original Experience only).

 My Messages B2 will NOT work in Ultra (since B2s that have a non-system admin UX will not work in Ultra).